Sheep Help Restore Native Prairie Habitat On Waseca Solar Farm

 MINNEAPOLIS (WCCO) — A new idea is blending energy and agriculture to power some of our neighbor’s homes.

 Nokomis Energy has dozens of renewable energy projects across the Twin Cities that serve Xcel Energy customers.
-But it’s piloting a new project that blends solar energy and sheep on Minnesota land.READ MORE: Red Lake Nation Police Officer Ryan Bialke Killed In Line Of Duty; Suspect In Custody
+But it’s piloting a new project that blends solar energy and sheep on Minnesota land.READ MORE: COVID In Minnesota: State Officials Recommend Masks In Schools, Regardless Of Vaccination Status

 Nestled in this quiet patch that used to be low-yield farmland in Waseca, there’s a clash of old and new.
 Arlo Hark’s flock of sheep is hard at work in the new solar garden.
 They’re grazing — essentially mowing the lawn and churning the land — to help restore a native prairie habitat underneath the panels.

-“Sheep have their own particular kind of skill set,” said Hark, owner and operator of Cannon Valley Graziers.READ MORE: Why Are Federal Tax Refunds Delayed?
-And What Can You Do About It?
+“Sheep have their own particular kind of skill set,” said Hark, owner and operator of Cannon Valley Graziers.READ MORE: Eviction Moratorium: What Happens To Renters When The CDC Ban Expires?

 It’s part of a growing trend to find a second purpose for land beneath renewables, according to Julian White, a partner at Nokomis Energy.